Pedro José Sevilla

-Pedro José Sevilla Yturralde was a Peruvian colonel who was the head of the 3rd Cazadores del Rímac Regiment, as well as one of the main commanders of the Battle of El Manzano of the Lima campaign during the War of the Pacific before being captured and imprisoned in Chile for the remainder of the war.
+Pedro José Sevilla Yturralde (c.
+1815 - 1892) was a Peruvian colonel who was the head of the 3rd Cazadores del Rímac Regiment, as well as one of the main commanders of the Battle of El Manzano of the Lima campaign during the War of the Pacific before being captured and imprisoned in Chile for the remainder of the war.

 Biography

 Early years

 Sevilla began his military education by studying in Chile at the College of Mora and was a classmate of Antonio Varas.